-Some time ago I wrote short blog post on why use WHERE 1=1 in SQL.
+Some time ago I wrote a blog post on why use WHERE 1=1 in SQL.
 This time it’s why use WHERE 1=2, but really this can be WHERE 1=9 or anything that isn’t a 1, we just want the false statement.

 WHERE 1=1 is TRUE; has no difference on execution times and can be used for ease of adding/removing comments & commas on queries that you are building.